KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Slider WD uses easy drag and drop feature.
 This allows to order the slides for each slider from the back end.
 For easier navigation you can name the slides.

+= 14.
+Does Slider WD support Google fonts? =
+Slider WD supports Google Fonts.
+This shall allow users to add custom fonts over slides as layers using the big variety of Google fonts.

+= 15.
+Why my watermark is not showing? =
+Watermark may not work for the following reasons:
+1. If you add an image with an external link
+2. If your GD2 library in your server is switched off
+3. If the image you have uploaded is larger than the dimensions you have set in settings.
+This means that if you have placed the watermark on the angles of the photo you just won’t see it because the photo will be cut off.

+So, please try the following: make sure to upload photos without using any link option, make sure to have your server’s GD2 library on, resize the image and set the same dimensions as in the slider settings before upload.

+= 16.
+What are the most common applications of this wordpress responsive plugin? =

+This free slider plugin can be used for showcasing your portfoliow with the help of  Image slider, video slider (specifically vimeo slider, youtube slider, HTML5 slider), post slider, product slider, photo slider / gallery slider and carousel slider options.
+Thes content slider options are the most commonly used applications of the best slider plugin, but those can be expanded to meet the needs.
+You can combine images into multi-layer content with  videos and carousel slideshow effect or display video layers.

+= 17.
+What are the main video slider opportunities? =

+You can create youtube slideshow and vimeo slideshow sliders with a large list of videos.
+Though free video slider options  is not available, the pro version is capable of adding not only video sliders but also video layers.
+Video slide can be used with widget slider as well.

+= 18.
+Can I use it instead of my theme slider?
+How to add javascript slider / jquery slider? =

+Since the slider can be inserted with a php shortcode, you can remove your theme slider and use the plugin option instead for all pages slider using the php shortcode instead, no additional javascript slideshow / jquery slideshow setup is necessary.
+The final result is responsive slideshow.

+= 19.
+Is this a good plugin for using post slider? =

+The plugin allows embedding WordPress posts making it a great WordPress Posts slider with various functionality and content slideshow.
+Moreover, it can be turned into custom post types slider with various layers, images and animations.
+This will help to create product carousel/ image carousel with ecommerce plugins or photo slideshow with gallery plugin and even  The good part of this that you can have a text slider with its picture slide, while keeping up with responsive post slider if compared with other post slider or banner slider plugins.

+= 20.
+Can I use this free slider plugin to create images slider or use it as a slideshow manager? =

+You can show your entire portfolio or gallery using the picture slider.
+Here the images can be edited and modified so the product is fully capable for the title of a slideshow plugin with even video slideshow and widget slideshow options.

+= 21.
+Is it possible to embed existing images to slider? =

+Yes, you can use the plugin for generating wordpress picture slider integrating already added images.

+= 22.
+Is this slider useful for mobile slider options? =

+This wordpress responsive slider is no less great deal when it comes to mobile slider options.
+It uses Swipe technology, turning the slides combination into a touch slider.

+= 23.
+Can I create different layout sliders? =

+Yes, the plugin is relevant for creating vertical slider (vertical slides), horizontal slider and even carousel slider.
+The content slider is handled with the help of layer slider options, which are included in pro version of this wordpress slider plugin.

-==Wordpress Slider WD Step by step guide==
+== Slider WD Step by step guide ==

-= Step 1:  Installing the Slider WD. =
+= Step 1: Installation of Slider WD plugin. =

-1.1 Minimum requirements.
+1.1 Minimal requirements.

-*   Wordpress 3.0+
+WordPress 3.4+
-*   PHP 5.x
+PHP 5.x
-*   MySQL 5.x
+MySQL 5.x

 1.2 Installation.

-1. Log in to your WordPress Administrator panel.
+Log-in to your WordPress administrator panel.
-2. Go to Plugins page, click Add > New > Upload.
+Select Plugins page from toolbar menu, click Add New.
-3. Click "Choose file" ("Browse") and select the Sliders zip file.
+Search for Slider WD in the right-top search bar if you want to download the Free version or click Upload Plugin button > "Choose file" ("Browse") and select the Sliders zip file if you are installing the Professional version of Slider WD.

 For Mac Users
-Go to your Downloads folder and locate the folder with the plugin.
+Go to your Downloads folder and locate the folder with the Slider WD.
 Right-click on the folder and select Compress.
-Now you have a newly created .zip file which can be installed as described here.
+This will create a .zip file which can be installed as described below:
-4. Click "Upload&Install" button.
+Click "Upload & Install" button.
-5. Click "Activate Plugin" button for activating the plugin.
+Click "Activate Plugin" button for activating the plugin.

-If any problem occurs with Slider WD, please [click here to contact us](https://web-dorado.com/support/contact-us.html).
+If any problem occurs with installation of Slider WD, please let us know using ["Contact Us"](https://web-dorado.com/support/contact-us.html) form.

 = Step 2:  Adding images to Sliders. =
-Go to Slider WD >Sliders > Add New.
+Go to Slider WD > select Sliders > click Add New
-Slides tab will open up.
-As a first step you should specify the name of the slider.
-Slider Name.
-Provide a name for the slider.
-Below you will be able to add slides.
+First of all specify the name of the slider in Slider Title field.
+Below that you will be able to add your new slides.
 2.1 Published.
-Choose whether to publish the newly added slider or not.
+Under the image you have just added, select YES whether you want to publish slide, so it will appear in your slider.
 2.2 Link the slide.
-You can set a redirection link, so that the user will get to the mentioned location upon hitting that specific slide.
+Next to Yes/No select under the slide, you will see an option "Link the slider to".
+This option allows you to redirect users on click to another post/page or website.
-2.3 Add image from Media Library.
-You can select images to use within the slider which are currently uploaded to your Media Library by clicking on those and pressing Insert button.
-In addition you can upload new files, navigating to Upload Files tab on the left.
-Then press Select Files button, choose the image and press Insert button.
-This way the image will be added to the slider.
+2.3 Add image from Media Library. ou can upload images of your Media Library to the slider, by clicking "Add Images" button on the top of your working area.
+Otherwise, you may upload new files using the "Upload files" tab on the top-left side of your Media Library menu.
 2.4 Add Image URL.
 You can also add images providing the absolute link to it.
 Press Add Image URL, provide the link and press Add button.This will be useful for adding images to the slider without the need of downloading those and uploading again.
 2.5 Add Video.
 In addition to images, you can instead use videos  withing the slider from YouTube and Vimeo.
 You should click on Add Video button, provide the link to the video and press Add button.
 The image associated with the YouTube/Vimeo video will be automatically displayed as a slider image and then the video will be played.
 2.6 Remove.
 You can use Remove button to remove the slider image or video.